FREQUENTLY ASKED QUESTIONS

 "How long does a session take?"

 All bodywork sessions are dependent on the horse's response to the work.
-The initial session can take between 2.5 - 3 hours.
-Follow-up sessions generally take approximately 2 hours, and sessions that are focusing on areas of concern at/prior to competition are dependent on the horse and the situation at hand.
+The initial session can take between 2 - 2.5 hours which includes an "intake" conversation.
+Follow-up sessions generally take approximately 1.5 - 2 hours, and sessions that are focusing on areas of concern at/prior to competition are dependent on the horse and the situation at hand.

 "Should I call the chiropractor?"